moiddar/Pushing-SQL-to-its-Limits/README.md

 ### Stage 3: Analysis
-Brazil is a large country geogrpahically speaking, the largest order distance in the dataset is nearly 4000km or about 2500 miles.
-One of the biggest areas of improvement for cusotmer satisfaction as well as cost reduction will be the logistics of shipping.
+Brazil is a large country geographically speaking, the largest order distance in the dataset is nearly 4000km or about 2500 miles.
+One of the biggest areas of improvement for customer satisfaction as well as cost reduction will be the logistics of shipping.
 This ecommerce site operates as a marketplace and marketplace companies like Amazon have dominated market share by mastering logistics.
 <br>
 ```sql
 SELECT